-8 This Code applies to all members of the staff of Trinity College.
-It does not apply to students, who are supported via a separate set of policies and procedures.

-- 9 This Code applies at all times when a person is representing the College, or doing work on behalf of or for the College, whether on College premises or off-site.
+- 8 This Code applies to all members of the staff of Trinity College.
+It does not apply to students, who are supported via a separate set of policies and procedures. - 9 This Code applies at all times when a person is representing the College, or doing work on behalf of or for the College, whether on College premises or off-site.
 The Code applies to after hours and off-site activities that are organised by the College, or which are attended on behalf of the College. - 10 All staff members must act in accordance with this Code.
-The Code assumes the commitment of every staff member to advocate and practise respect, courtesy and dignity for all people, regardless of gender, race, religion, disability, marital status, sexual orientation, or any other attribute. - 11 All staff members are expected to fulfill admirable behavioural standards, and to be role models for others, aspiring to demonstrate the highest level of personal integrity at all times.
+The Code assumes the commitment of every staff member to advocate and practice respect, courtesy and dignity for all people, regardless of gender, race, religion, disability, marital status, sexual orientation, or any other attribute.
+The Code also includes all online, electronic or social media interactions or communications by staff members where there is a relevant connection with their employment with the College. - 11 All staff members are expected to fulfill admirable behavioural standards, and to be role models for others, aspiring to demonstrate the highest level of personal integrity at all times.
 Staff members must outwardly express such commitment in their actions and words.
 They must respect the rights of all other members of the College, while also acting in accordance with the laws of the wider Australian community. - 12 Agreeing to abide by this Code of Conduct is a requirement for membership of the staff of Trinity College and of the wider College, and abiding by this Code is required for staff to remain members of Trinity College.
 All staff members must familiarise themselves with this Code, and know their obligations under this Code. - 13 All staff members must participate in any training that the College may organise and must co-operate with any investigation into any complaints made under this Code. - 14 All staff members must report any suspected breaches under the Code, including but not limited to unlawful discrimination, sexual harassment, vilification, victimisation or workplace bullying. - 15 If you are a manager or supervisor, you have additional obligations to those outlined above.
-If you are a manager or supervisor, the College expects you to: - a) ensure members of staff in your area or team understand their obligations; - b) be a leader and role model for others in the workplace and ensure that you behave appropriately at all times: - c) treat all complaints seriously and confidentially and seek advice from Human Resources if unsure: - d) where unlawful discrimination, sexual harassment, victimisation, vilification or workplace bullying is observed or reported by others, take appropriate action even if there is no formal complaint; and - e) encourage staff members in your work area or team to treat each other with respect and value difference.

-16 Trinity College staff members must abide by the following standards of behaviour:

-- a) Respect for and responsibility to self;
+If you are a manager or supervisor, the College expects you to: - a) ensure members of staff in your area or team understand their obligations; - b) be a leader and role model for others in the workplace and ensure that you behave appropriately at all times; - c) treat all complaints seriously and confidentially and seek advice from Human Resources if unsure; - d) where unlawful discrimination, sexual harassment, victimisation, vilification or workplace bullying is observed or reported by others, take appropriate action even if there is no formal complaint; and - e) encourage staff members in your work area or team to treat each other with respect and value difference. - 16 Trinity College staff members must abide by the following standards of behaviour: - a) Respect for and responsibility to self;

-- b) Respect and empathy for, and responsibility to others; and

-- c) Ethical and honest behaviour.
+- b) Respect and empathy for, and responsibility to others; and - c) Ethical and honest behaviour.